rsz_secure_access_service_edge1

 First, look at the visibility of the various flows, the links used, and any issues on those links.
 Then, if necessary, you can tweak the bonding policy to optimize the traffic flow.
 Before the rollout of SD-WAN, there was no visibility into the types of traffic, and different apps used what B.W.
 They had limited knowledge of WAN performance.

 There is a better granular application failover mechanism.
-You can also select what apps are prioritized if there is a link failure or when a certain congestion ratio is hit.
-For example, you have LTE as a backup, which can be very expensive.
+You can also select which apps are prioritized if a link fails or when a certain congestion ratio is hit.
+For example, you have LTE as a backup, which can be expensive.
 So applications marked high priority are steered over the backup link, but guest WIFI traffic isn’t.

 The market for branch office wide-area network functionality is shifting from dedicated routing, security, and WAN optimization appliances to feature-rich SD-WAN.
 As a result, WAN edge infrastructure now incorporates a widening set of network functions, including secure routers, firewalls, SD-WAN, WAN path control, and WAN optimization, along with traditional routing functionality.
 Therefore, consider the following approach to deploying SD-WAN.